On Belief Propagation Decoding of Quantum Codes with Quaternary Reliability Statistics: Simulation results

 Note that MBP$_4$ has a parameter $\alpha$ \cite{KL22}, which we set as fixed $\alpha=1.6$ or $\alpha(\epsilon)= -0.16 \log{10}(\epsilon) -0.48$, where the relation between $\alpha$ and $\epsilon$ is suggested in \cite[Fig.~3]{KL22}~(arXiv version), and the coefficients $-0.16$ and $-0.48$ are determined by pre-simulations.

 Next, we consider 2D topological codes, whose decoding performance is typically evaluated by the tolerable error threshold.
 See a comparison in \cite[Table~II]{KL22isit}.
-We use BP$_4$+OSD$_4$-2 to decode surface and toric codes, achieving a threshold of 17.5\% for both.
+We use BP$_4$+OSD$_4$-2 to decode surface, toric, and XZZX codes, achieving thresholds of roughly 17.5\%--17.7\%.
 The threshold analysis for the surface codes is shown in Fig.~\ref{fig:eps_surface}, where we collect at least 10,000 logical error events for each point on the plot.
-This result improves upon AMBP$_4$, as illlustrated in Fig.~\ref{fig:surface}.
+By using the scaling ansatz method \cite{WHP03}, we obtain a threshold of 17.68\% for BP$_4$+OSD$_4$-2 on surface codes.
+This result improves upon AMBP$_4$, as illustrated in Fig.~\ref{fig:surface}.

 To compare our decoder with other known decoders, we construct Table~\ref{tbl:thld}.
 In \cite{RWBC20}, they use BP$_2$+pOSD$_2$-(2,60) to achieve a threshold of $p=9.9\%$ on the toric codes over bit-flip errors.
 Assuming that this decoder can correct all $X$ and $Z$ errors of weight $\le np$, we can assume that all Pauli errors of weight $\le np$ can be corrected.
 In the depolarizing channel, a decoder with a threshold of $\epsilon$ such that $p=2\epsilon/3$ can achieve this (as described in \cite{MMM04}).
 Therefore, we suppose that BP$_2$+pOSD$_2$-(2,60) has a threshold of $\epsilon=9.9\%\times 3/2 = 14.85\%$ over depolarizing errors.